prominenceai/deepstream-services-library/docs/overview.md

 Overlay and Window Sinks have settable dimensions: width and height in pixels, and X and Y directional offsets that can be updated after creation.

 The File and Record encoder Sinks support three codec formats: H.264, H.265 and MPEG-4, with two media container formats: MP4 and MKV.
+See [Smart Recording](#smart-recording) below for more information on using Record Sinks.

 RTSP Sinks create RTSP servers - H.264 or H.265 - that are configured when the Pipeline is called to Play.
 The server is started and attached to the Main Loop context once [dsl_main_loop_run](#dsl-main-loop-functions) is called.
 Once started, the server can accept connections based on the Sink's unique name and settings provided on creation.
 The below for example,